 The best bakeries around St. Louis are guaranteed bragging rights for their buttery breads and impeccable pastries.
 They each have unparalleled creativity when it comes to design, presentation and most importantly, taste.
 And when you’re looking for that scrumptious dessert spread at your next celebration, you turn to your trusted local bakeries to put their own spin on the classic treats you’ve always craved.

 These top 5 bakeries around St. Louis love hand-crafting heavenly goods for any occasion, from wedding banquets to your morning croissants and coffee.
 What is it that makes them so sweet?
 It’s how they incorporate their personality into every pastry and the clever ways they perfect their craft.
-Check it out!
+Each of these bakeries are brilliant at their craft.

 For those of us who were always slightly unsure, it’s pronounced “pa-cho-nee.”
 Located on the corner of Delmar and Skinker, this Italian pastry shop is your late night stop for sweets.
 They’re Delmar Loop famous for their cannolis, which can only be described using words like, ‘divine’ and ‘exquisite.’
 Their bakers fashion each recipe from scratch and in the style of traditional Italian baking.
 And if you thought cannolis aren’t the place for Pinterest, think again.
 They’ve got a new DIY Cannoli Kit that has us drooling.